conspectus-io/alfred-spotlight-restore/README.md

 ## Note!
 You can check the indexing progress by searching for something from Spotlight (not in Alfred).
 In the Spotlight's results you will see *Indexing...* with a progress bar.
 Even though a full rebuild of the index may take a while, searching for apps and most files in Alfred is usually fixed right away.
 (Plus if you have an SSD, it should index in full within a minute).

+## Uninstall Instructions
+* Run ./uninstall-all.sh in Terminal or by double-clicking to open

 ## Other
 I wrote this script because my Alfred constantly kept losing the ability to show applications.
 Even rebuilding the cache and reseting the index from within the Alfred settings menu would not fix the problem.
 (Ex.
 A search for 'Chrome' would not display the Google Chrome result).